-If you're powering farms with off-grid solar and aiming to be fully independent, summer gives you the chance to increase efficiency without adding complexity.
+If you're powering farms with off-grid solar and aiming to be fully independent, a smart approach this summer gives you the chance to increase efficiency.
 Getting more out of what you've already installed just takes a few small adjustments in how and when your energy is being used.
-Let’s walk through the top three ways to tighten your summer solar setup so it stays reliable, even when demand surges.
+Let’s walk through the top four ways to tighten your summer solar setup so it stays reliable even when demand surges.

-The fastest way to lose solar efficiency is to run big loads when the sun isn’t doing the heavy lifting.
-Timing matters more than you think.
-If you're using pumps, processing equipment, or compressor fridges overnight or early in the morning, you're leaning hard on your batteries instead of letting the sun take the hit.
+The fastest way to lose solar efficiency is to run big loads when the sun is down.
+Timing matters.
+If you're using pumps, processing equipment, or compressor fridges overnight or early in the morning, you're leaning hard on your batteries instead of letting the sun handle it.

 Here’s how you can stay aligned:

-- Set timers for water pumps, irrigation systems, or cool rooms to run only between late morning and early afternoon.
+- Set timers for water pumps and irrigation systems to run only between late morning and early afternoon.

 - Use a smart inverter that can assign loads based on generation and battery status without needing manual changes.